Tiburcio Vásquez: Arrest and execution

 Vásquez took up residence at the adobe home of "Greek George" Caralambo in the northwest corner of Rancho La Brea, located 200 yards (183 m) south of the present-day Sunset Strip in West Hollywood.
-Greek George was a former camel driver for General Edward F. Beale in the Army Camel Corps.
+Greek George was a former camel driver for in the Army Camel Corps.
 Allegedly, Vásquez seduced and impregnated his own niece.
 Either the girl's family or Greek George's wife's family betrayed Vásquez to Los Angeles County Sheriff William R. Rowland.
 Rowland sent a posse to the ranch and captured Vásquez on May 14, 1874.
 Greek George's adobe was situated near the present-day Melrose Place in West Hollywood, very close to where the movie industry set up shop a few decades later.

 Vásquez remained in the Los Angeles County jail for nine days.
 He had numerous requests for interviews by many newspaper reporters, but agreed to see only three: two from the San Francisco Chronicle and one from the Los Angeles Star.
 He told them his aim was to return California to Mexican rule.
 He insisted he was an honorable man and claimed he had never killed anyone.

 In late May, Vásquez was moved by steamship to San Francisco.
 He eventually stood trial in San Jose.
 Vásquez quickly became a celebrity among many of his fellow Hispanic Californians.
 He admitted that he was an outlaw, but again denied he had ever killed anyone.
 A note purportedly written by Clodoveo Chávez, one of his gang members, was dropped into a Wells Fargo box.
 Chávez wrote that he, not Vásquez, had shot the men at Tres Pinos.
 Nevertheless, at his trial Vásquez admitted participating in the Tres Pinos raid.
-Since all the participants in the robbery were equally guilty of any murder that took place during its commission, whether or not Vásquez actually pulled the trigger was legally irrelevant.
 In January 1875, Vásquez was convicted and sentenced to hang for murder.
 His trial had taken four days and the jury deliberated for only two hours before finally finding him guilty of one count of murder in the Tres Pinos robbery.

 Visitors still flocked to Vásquez's jail cell, many of them women.
 He signed autographs and posed for photographs.
 Vásquez sold the photos from the window of his cell and used the money to pay for his legal defense.
 After his conviction, he appealed for clemency.
 It was denied by Governor Romualdo Pacheco.
 Vásquez calmly met his fate in San Jose on March 19, 1875.
 He was 39 years old.